-Mr. Chris Walton

-Age - 56, Non-Executive Chairman
+Mr. Chris Walton Age - 57, Non-Executive Chair-

-Chris has served as our Non Executive Chairman since our Initial Admission.
-Prior to joining, Mr. Walton was Finance Director & CFO of EasyJet Plc from 1999 to 2005, where he successfully directed its IPO in 2000.
-Prior to that, he held senior posts at

-Qantas Airways, Air New Zealand, Australia Post and Australian Airlines.
+Chris has served as our Non-executive Chairman since Admission.
+Prior to joining, Chris was

+Finance Director & CFO of Easy-Jet Plc from 1999 to 2005, where he successfully directed its IPO in 2000.
+Prior to that, he held senior posts at Qantas Airways, Air New Zealand, Australia Post and Australian Airlines.
 He has also worked for BP Australia, the Australian Senate, RTZ Hamersley Iron and the Western Australian Government.
+Chris is currently a non-executive director on the Boards of KazMunayGas NC, the State oil company of Kazakhstan, and the Institute of Directors (UK).
+Also, he is a member of the Audit and Risk Committee of the UK Department for Culture, Media and Sport.
+In the past, Chris has served as the Chairman of Lothian Buses Plc, the Senior Independent Director and Audit Chair of Rockhopper Exploration Plc, Chairman of Asia Resource Minerals Plc and the Audit Chair of KTZ (Kazakhstan State Railways).
 He was a member of the Bank of England's Regional Economic Advisory Panel (South East England & Anglia) from 2002 to 2005.
-Mr. Walton is currently the Chairman of Lothian Buses Plc, the Senior Independent Director and Audit Chair of Rockhopper Exploration Plc., Audit Chair of KTZ (Kazakhstan State Railways) and a member of the Audit and Risk Committee of the Department for Culture, Media and Sport.
-Also, Mr. Walton undertakes consulting related to venture capital investments and has undertaken projects in central Europe, central Asia and India.
+Also, Chris undertakes consulting related to venture capital investments and has undertaken projects in central Europe, central Asia and India.

-Captain Paris Dragnis

-Age - 69, President
+Captain Paris Dragnis Age - 70, President